 Must be approved to teach SRE by an authorised provider;

 Have current church-based child protection training.

-Degree or diploma qualified candidates in education, youth work or ministry;
+Qualifications in education, youth work or equivalent;

-Recent, relevant experience in, or familiarity with the NSW Public Education system.
+Recent, relevant experience in, or familiarity with, the NSW Public Education system.

-Generate SRE Teacher Qualities
+SU Australia Generate SRE Teacher Qualities